-Corporate social responsibility is one of the most widely used terms today.
-But, what exactly does it mean?
+Corporate social responsibility is one of the most used terms today.
+But, what does it mean?
 And why is a Social responsibility officer important?
-Well, we will answer all of these questions here.
-Before we start, let us first define corporate social responsibility.
-As per the Oxford dictionary, "corporate social responsibility" is the idea of a corporation taking responsibility for its impact on society and the environment.
-So, if you have any questions regarding corporate social responsibility, then this article is for you
+As per the Oxford dictionary, “corporate social responsibility” is the idea of a corporation taking responsibility for its impact on society and the environment.
+So, if you have any questions regarding corporate social responsibility or diversity and inclusion, then this article is for you.

 Above we have provided diversity and inclusion definition along with some diversity and inclusion examples to understand the difference between these two terms.